dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 `400`
-Bad Request - invalid request has been passed (can not parse or required fields missing).
+Bad Request - invalid request has been passed (can not parse or required fields missing).TEST

 `401`
 Unauthorized - calling device is not authorized to create a mailbox.
 E.g. a device presented the incorrect deviceClaim or mailbox with the provided mailboxIdentifier already exists.